Machine Learned Potential for High-Throughput Phonon Calculations of Metal-Organic Frameworks: Results

 The deviations in bulk modulus with MACE-MP-MOF0 versions relative to DFT are the largest for MIL-125 in Figure \ref{fig: bulk} b), which notably, is the only Ti-based MOF in the curated dataset.
 We hypothesize that the deviation is due to insufficient training data for Ti-based MOFs.
 Serendipitously, the MACE-MP-MOF0 and MACE-MP-MOF0-v2 predictions of bulk moduli actually perform better than the explicit DFT data, relative to experiments.
 The DFT data includes VdW corrections, which tends to overestimate the long range interactions in MOFs and therefore produces higher bulk modulus than experiments \cite{longrange}.
 As the MACE-MP-MOF0 model was trained on DFT data with vdW corrections included, these long-range interactions are therefore slightly underestimated in the model relative to DFT, which moderates the bulk moduli predictions.
 Hence, the small RMSDs obtained for phonon frequencies with MACE-MP-MOF0-v2 and MACE-MP-MOF0 translate to low deviations in phonon-derived properties such as the bulk modulus.

-The agreement between experiments, DFT and MACE-MP-MOF0 models in obtaining the bulk modulus of out-of-sample, well-known MOFs like ZIF-4, ZIF-8, UiO-66-Ce and UiO-66-Hf thus demonstrates the transferability and accuracy of the model in obtaining bulk modulus of MOFs unseen by the model during training.
+The agreement between experiments, DFT and MACE-MP-MOF0 models in obtaining the bulk modulus of several diverse out-of-sample, well-known MOFs like ZIF-4, ZIF-8, UiO-66-Ce, UiO-66-Hf and promising MOFs for direct air capture like XEDPON, SUSZOW and XEXMEU \cite{opendac}, thus demonstrates the transferability and accuracy of the model in obtaining bulk modulus of MOFs unseen by the model during training.